 As Cameron visits, China paper criticizes Britain

-BEIJING (AP) — With British Prime Minister David Cameron in the country on an official visit, a Chinese state-run newspaper on Tuesday labeled Britain a fallen great power worthy now only as a destination for tourists and students.
+BEIJING (AP) — As British Prime Minister David Cameron continues his visit to China, a state-run newspaper in Beijing is calling Britain a fallen great power worthy now only as a destination for tourists and students.

-In an editorial, the Global Times also criticized Cameron for comments backing expanded democracy in former British colony Hong Kong, and said Britain is colluding with France and Germany to provoke China over the Dalai Lama.
-Cameron's visit was originally scheduled for last year, but was postponed by China after he met with the exiled Tibetan spiritual leader, who is reviled by Beijing.
+The Global Times also criticized Cameron for comments backing expanded democracy in former British colony Hong Kong and said Britain was colluding with France and Germany to provoke China over the Dalai Lama.
+Cameron's visit was originally scheduled for last year, but was postponed by China after he met with the exiled Tibetan leader reviled by Beijing.